devManWeb/javascript-snippets/README.md

 - Function-equation: Calculate the equation of a line passing through two points

 - Movable-graph: Demo of a simple SVG chart updated every second with random values, movable.

+- Brownian-motion: Follow the trajectory of one molecule in a fluid over time.
+This simulation is very simplified.